San Mateo, Rizal: Spanish Colonial Era

 From 1696 to 1746, residents rebelled against Spanish authority in the town.
 They fled to the mountains and abandoned the lowland settlement until 1746, when they returned following dialogue and persuasion by the Jesuits.

 The independent-mindedness of the San Mateo people showed itself again in the 15-year period from 1751 to 1765 when they rebelled against Spanish rule.
 The residents were ordered to surrender their weapons, but they refused.
 With this resistance, the Spanish government was forced to reduce the town to ruins.

-In 1712, the Governor-General, the Conde de Lizarriaga, sent Captain Don Lorenzo de Yturriaga together with twelve soldiers to punish Captain Pambila, a native chieftain who was reportedly inciting the residents to revolt against Spanish colonial authorities and the local Spanish priest.
+In 1712, the governor-general, the Conde de Lizarriaga, sent Captain Don Lorenzo de Yturriaga together with twelve soldiers to punish Captain Pambila, a native chieftain who was reportedly inciting the residents to revolt against Spanish colonial authorities and the local Spanish priest.
 Captain Pambila attacked the Spanish officer, but the latter was able to parry the blow and shoot the native leader dead.

+When municipal governance was instituted by the Spaniards in San Mateo in 1799, the town was governed by a Gobernadorcillo who served for one year and exercised the power to appoint the Cabeza de Barangay for the same term of one year.
+However, there were instances when the Governadorcillo served for two or three years.
+The first resident appointed to the post of Governadorcillo in 1799 was Donato Sulit while the last one to hold the post in 1895 was one Ismael Amado Jr., who incidentally continued serving up to 1905 even after the establishment of the civil government under the Americans in 1901 when he was appointed Capitán Municipal by the Military Governor of the United States Army Department.

-San Mateo was partitioned on April 27, 1871, when Captain-General Isquierdo issued a decree separating the barrios of Balite, Burgos, Marang and Calipahan from San Mateo and formed them into the new municipality of Montalbán (Rodríguez).
+San Mateo was partitioned on 27 April 1871, when Captain-General Isquierdo issued a decree separating the barrios of Balite, Burgos, Marang and Calipahan from San Mateo and formed them into the new municipality of Montalbán (Rodríguez).

-In the Spanish Period, there was only one public school in San Mateo and the educational advancement of the youth was very slow.
+In the Spanish period, there was only one public school in San Mateo and the educational advancement of the youth was very slow.
 The books used were limited to the religious tracts called Eaton, Camia, Castiana, and the Doctrina Christiana.
 After knowing how to read, most students quit school while the few wealthy enrolled in Catholic schools in Manila.

+Philippine Revolution

+On 23 August 1896, the Philippine Revolution began after the Cry of Pugad Lawin when Andrés Bonifacio and the Katipuneros began the tearing of cédulas in defiance to Spanish rule.

+On 2 November, San Mateo would fall under the revolutionary forces led by Bonifacio, capturing the municipal hall and besieging the Spanish garrison in the town.
+Three days later, Bonifacio would be pushed back to Montalban, and the besieged Spanish garrison would be relieved by reinforcements from Manila.
+The same month, General Mariano Llanera made San Mateo his headquarters.